listlessbird/brainrot-shorts/README.md

-# AI Short Generator
+# Sparkles

-AI Short Generator is a web application that allows users to create short-form videos using AI.
+Sparkles is a web application that allows users to create short-form videos using AI.

 ## Getting Started